 Banks are slowly coming around to AI, because the technology is broad, as is the variance in financial services across the industry.
 Gartner's Courtney said, in wealth management, the challenge for technology vendors is driving adoption.

 Getting financial advisers to look at -- let alone use -- AI-infused applications is a win for technology vendors, he said.
-Less than half use CRM systems multiple times a day, and just 12% use financial planning apps daily, according to Gartner survey data.
+Less than half use CRM systems multiple times a day, and just 12% use financial apps daily, according to Gartner survey data.